A vaccine study in college students will help determine when it’s safe to take masks off

 Researchers are racing — against the end of the school year, against the opening up of vaccine supply to younger people, against a potential spring surge.
 The window of time to conduct a trial to compare vaccinated people with unvaccinated people is rapidly closing.

-“That’s been covid,” said Christopher DeSouza, a cardiac researcher at the UC-Boulder and a leader of the trial.
+“That’s been covid,” said Christopher DeSouza, a cardiac researcher at UC-Boulder and a leader of the trial.
 “The ground is always moving, and things are always [moving] at a much quicker pace.”

-In the first week of the study alone, he noted, two students developed covid-19 before they could even have their first dose of vaccine.
+In the first week of the study alone, he noted, two students developed the coronavirus before they could even have their first dose of vaccine.